 Materials and Method

 The study was carried out on 300 nos of day old chicks of Srinidhi breed were procured from ICAR Manipur centre .
 Before arrival of the chicks proper cleaning, disinfection and fumigation the recommended temperature and humidity were maintained for artificial brooding.
 Chicks were brooded under hover brooder up to 3 weeks of age.
 During brooding, the chicks were provided with ad libitum broiler pre-starter feed and clean potable drinking water with 8 per cent glucose after arrival at farm.
 These chicks were also given Hostacycline powder @ 0.5 g per liter of water, vimeral @ 5.0 ml /100 chicks daily in drinking water for four days.
 The chicks were also vaccinated against Ranikhet diseases as per standard vaccination schedule.
 Chicks were maintained under deep litter system of management.
-After attaining 3 weeks out of 200 birds 100 nos were allow to rear under free range system in day time from 9 am after morn ing feeding till 5 pm and allow for night shelter in separate room daily till 20th week of age.
-Data on body weights from 0 to20 wk of age, age at f irst egg, egg production up to 40wk of age, egg weight and survivability percentage were recorded.
-Statistical analysis of the data were analyzed as per Snedecor and Cochran (1994).
+After attaining 3 weeks out of 200 birds, 100 nos were allowed to rear under free range system for feeding in day time from 9 am till 5 pm and allowed for night shelter in separate room daily till 20th week of age.
+Data on body weights from 0 to20 weeks of age, age at f irst egg, egg production up to 40 weeks of age, egg weight and survivability percentage were recorded.
+Statistical analysis of the generated data were analyzed as per Snedecor and Cochran (1994).

 Brooding Management